jvrck/bbtf-poc/README.md

 This exmaple uses [App Passwords](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/).

-You can create a TFVARS file or put your credentials into the `env_setup.sh.example` file and rename the file to `env_setup.sh`
+You can create a TFVARS file with the variables or put your credentials into the `env_setup.sh.example` file and rename the file to `env_setup.sh`.
+This will add the variables to your environment.

-The you need to source the file with the following.
+Then you need to source the file with the following.

 ```shell
 source ./env_setup.sh